 Strom has been a member of the Lunar Operations Working Group for the Apollo missions to the Moon, Deputy Team Leader of the Imaging Team for the Mariner 10 mission to Venus and Mercury, a member of the Imaging Team for the Voyager missions to Jupiter, Saturn, Uranus, and Neptune, and a member of the science team for the MESSENGER mission to Mercury.
 He has served on many NASA advisory committees, and has been active in planetary exploration, research and teaching for over 50 years.
 He is the recipient of six NASA awards, and the Career Distinguished Teaching Award from the University of Arizona.
 Strom has written over 100 papers for scientific journals, and numerous invited chapters for books about the planets.
 He has also written a book on global warming and two books on Mercury.

-Lev Matveevich Zeleny, a distinguished Russian space physicist, has since 2013 served as Vice-President of the Russian Academy of Sciences (RAS) and, since 2003, as Director of the Space Research Institute of the RAS.
+is a distinguished Russian space physicist who has since 2013 served as Vice-President of the Russian Academy of Sciences (RAS) and, since 2003, as Director of the Space Research Institute of the RAS.
 Other honors in Russia include current Chair of the Space Council of the RAS; from 2003-2013, Chair of the Solar System Studies section of the Space Council of the RAS; and recipient of a Presidential award for outstanding contributions to space science education.
 He is scientific leader of the Russian Lunar Program, and is well published in Russian, American, and international journals.